$T_{cc}^{+}(3875)$ relevant $DD^*$ scattering from $N_f=2$ lattice QCD: Discussion

 On the hadron level, the four terms depicted in Fig.~\ref{fig:contraction} can be interpreted as follows: \begin{itemize} \item $D$ term: It involves two separately closed quark diagrams, each of which is the propagator of $D(D^*)$ meson.
 After the gauge averaging, the two parts can have an interaction mediated by at least two gluons that are necessarily in a color singlet.
-Intuitively, the light quark lines can zigzag, such that the crossing of the zigzag $u,d$ quark lines can induce complicated meson exchange effects, such as $\sigma$, $\omega$, etc., on the hadron level.
+Intuitively, quarks frequently exchange gluons among themselves during their propagation.
+The ``motion" status of light quarks can be changed more easily by absorbing or emitting a (not hard) gluon, such that their trajectories in the spacetime are zigzag and may develop meson-exchange interactions, such as exchanges of $\sigma$, $\omega$, etc., on the hadron level.
 Either gluon exchanges on the quark level or meson exchanges on the hadron level, the resultant effects are very tiny since the contribution of this term is very close in magnitude (after the subtraction of the contribution from the wrap-around states) to the product of the correlation functions of single $D$ and $D^*$ mesons.

 \item $D'$ term: This also involves two closed quark diagrams, however, each one connects two different mesons $D$ and $D^*$.
 This diagram contributes to $C_{DD^*}(p,t)$ only when color singlet gluon exchanges (at least two gluons also) take place between the two parts after the gauge average.
 On the hadron level, the interaction can be mediated by $\eta, \omega$, etc. However, empirically in our study, it is found these effects are very weak, and the contribution from the $D'$ term is negligible in comparison with the other terms. \item $C_1(\pi/\rho)$ term: As shown in the right upper part of Fig.~\ref{fig:contraction}, there are explicit $u,d$ quark exchanges between $D$ and $D^*$ during their temporal propagation.
 This exchange effect can be viewed as that of the charged meson ($\pi^\pm$,$\rho^\pm$, etc.) on the hadron level.
 If we flip the positions of $D^0$ and $D^{*+}$ on the right-hand side, the figure implies a $c\bar{c}$ exchange process, and accordingly charmonium $V_c$ ($J/\psi$, $\psi'$, etc.) exchange process on the hadron level.
 Since $C_1(\pi/\rho)$ contributes equally to $C_{DD^*}^{(I=0)}(p,t)$ and $C_{DD^*}^{(I=1)}(p,t)$, according to our discussion above, these intermediate meson exchanges on the hadron level result in a repulsive interaction to the $DD^*$ system.
 Note that vector meson exchange models~\cite{Feijoo:2021ppq,Dong:2021bvy} also obtain a repulsive interaction for the $J/\psi$ exchange. \item $C_2(\rho)$: This term also comes from the $u,d$ quark exchanges.
 On the hadron level, since the $\mathcal{P}$-parity conservation prohibits the $DD\pi$ interaction, the effect of light quark exchange can be reflected mainly by the charged $\rho$ exchange, which provides an attractive interaction for the $S$-wave $I=0$ $DD^*$ system and a repulsive interaction for the $S$-wave $I=1$ $DD^*$ system.
 Furthermore, the observation $E_{DD^*}^{(I=0)}(p)<E_D(p)+E_{D^*}(p)$ indicates that this attractive $\rho$-exchange effect overcomes the repulsive interaction reflected by $C_1(\pi/\rho)$ term and results in a total attraction interaction.
 This result is in qualitative agreement with those in Refs.~\cite{Dong:2021juy,Feijoo:2021ppq,Dong:2021bvy}. \end{itemize}